Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

-    The *quantity* of available Trusted Advisor checks is affected by the `AWS Support plan`.
+    * The *quantity* of available Trusted Advisor checks is affected by the `AWS Support plan`.
-    The AWS Support plan determines which Trusted Advisor checks are available for an account.
+    * The AWS Support plan determines which Trusted Advisor checks are available for an account.
-    If you have a Business, Enterprise On-Ramp, or Enterprise Support plan, you have access to all Trusted Advisor checks.
+    * Basic Support provides access to 7 core Trusted Advisor checks, Developer Support provides access to 29 core Trusted Advisor checks, while Business and Enterprise Support provide access to all Trusted Advisor checks and guidance.

 ### AWS Security Hub